DevExpress-Examples/xaf-save-and-share-custom-view-settings/Readme.md

 This example implements functionality required to save customized view settings as new view variants at runtime, share them between users, and allow any user who has appropriate permissions to select a variant and apply its settings to a view.

 > **NOTE:**
-> The approach demonstrated in this example may be inappropriate or overly complex for certain use cases.
+> The approach demonstrated in this example may be inappropriate or overly complex in certain use cases.
 Thus, we cannot guarantee that it will work in all possible use case scenarios.
-Should you encounter any issues with this solution, please post a ticket with a detailed description of your scenario to the DevExpress [Support Center](https://github.com/DevExpress-Examples/How-to-create-a-multitenancy-application).
-Our R&D team will research your feedback to improve the described functionality.
+Do not hesitate to modify it so it handles your business needs.

 ## Implementation Details